migesok/mz-ai-challenge-2015-entry/README.md

 Problem details and starter pack (also in Russian): https://github.com/ai-challenge-mz/getting-started

+Unfortunately a couple of bugs splipped into my submission.
+I fixed them after the contest in the `master` branch.
+One can get the submitted version of the bot by checking out `submitted-version` tag.

 ### How do I build and start a bot instance? ###

 * Install SBT: http://www.scala-sbt.org/0.13/tutorial/Setup.html